Draup/draup_django/README.md

   * **Note** :
        -  Every function returns error_list so if its empty than only operation is successfull.
        -  According to above Child/Parent Table `updateObjectDependencies` function will transafer object dependency from `id:1` to `id:2` so parent_id of `Bob` will become `2`.

+## Limitation :
+   * `updateObjectDependencies` will not work in case of unique constraint,one to one field in model